Weaver Surname Meaning, History & Origin

-Weaver Surname Genealogy
+Weaver Surname Meaning

-meaning “winding stream”).In America the German Weber often became Weaver.
+In America the German Weber often became Weaver.

-Weaver Resources on
+Weaver Surname Resources on The Internet

 - Paul Weaver’s Family